La Chaux-de-Fonds. Foto/Photo: TES.

 Le Corbusier, la maison blanche

 The city is also the birthplace of and the primary source of inspiration for the architect Le Corbusier (1887-1965), the pseudonym of Charles-Édouard Jeanneret.
 He was a student of Charles l´Éplattenier (1874-1946).
-Le Corbusier’s buildings are listed as UNESCO world heritage in several European countries and this city.
-The town’s architecture is a jewel of Art Nouveau (and the local Art Sapin style), and Art Déco and shows a famous grid pattern.
+Le Corbusier’s buildings are listed as UNESCO World Heritage in several European countries, and this city.
+The town’s architecture is a jewel of Art Nouveau (and the local Art Sapin style), as well as Art Déco, and features a famous grid pattern.

-After the devastating fire of 1794, the town was rebuilt to serve the watchmaking industry and its workshops, logistics and offices with quality housing for the workers at the same time.
+After the devastating fire of 1794, the town was rebuilt to serve the watchmaking industry, with its workshops, logistics, and offices, while also providing quality housing for the workers.
 Cultural life has always been an essential aspect of social life for all classes.
 From the beginning of this industry’s heyday in the early nineteenth century, the wealthy local bourgeoisie generously supported cultural and social projects.

-The revolution against the Prince of Neuchâtel (the German king Friedrich Wilhelm IV, 1795-1861) and the elite of Neuchâtel also found its origin in La Chaux-de-Fonds (and Le Locle) and its ultimate success in 1848.
+The revolution against the Prince of Neuchâtel (the German king Friedrich Wilhelm IV, 1795-1861) and the elite of Neuchâtel also originated in La Chaux-de-Fonds (and Le Locle) and ultimately succeeded in 1848.
 The German king formally renounced his principality in 1857.

 La Chaux-de-Fonds is not only historically, architecturally, culturally and socially attractive.
 The Jura region and its beautiful nature are added values as well.